nim-lang/website/jekyll/faq.md

 ## How stable is Nim?

-The compiler and stdlib are actively under development and have a large suite of test cases to verify ongoing stability.
+The compiler and stdlib are actively under development and have a suite of test cases to ensure ongoing stability.
 Regular releases are posted every three to six months that can be used as a base for projects requiring a stable foundation.
-Breaking changes are rare but are [documented](https://nim-lang.org/blog/2018/03/01/version-0180-released.html) in detail and can be typically managed with minimal effort.
-The compiler also highlights deprecated methods to help transition over time.
+Breaking changes are rare but are [documented](https://nim-lang.org/blog/2018/03/01/version-0180-released.html) in detail and can typically be managed with minimal effort.
+The compiler also highlights deprecated methods to provide sufficient notice and transition time through changes.

 ## How fast is Nim?